p-soham11/JSCodes/README.md

 1. BASICS
 2. Intermediate
+3. DOM (Document Object Manipulation)
-3. countdown_Timer (*optional*)
+4. countdown_Timer (*optional*)

-Rest of the codes and projects will be getting updated and each directory will have their own README.md file as well for better understanding.
+5. Advance-ish

+There will be README.md files of each folder for better understanding .
 If you want to contribute, feel free to create issues.
 And if find this helpful don't forget to *star* this repository

 Feel free to follow me on [LinkedIn](https://www.linkedin.com/in/soham-pal-87393a182/)